ExpressionEngine/ExpressionEngine-User-Guide/style_guide.rst

 |Global Template Preferences|

-This section of the Control Panel allows you to define global preferences which globally affect all Templates
+This section of the Control Panel allows you to define global preferences which globally affect all Templates.

 *****************
 exp:module:method
 *****************

 A tag has all parameters and variables documented.
 Subsections are used to separate required parameters from optional parameters.
 Parameters and variables within their subsections are always listed in alphabetical order.

 Required Parameters
 ===================

 The following parameters are *required* by the ``{exp:module:method}`` tag.

 channel=
 --------